 - Employee Welfare: Welfare means doing well.
-It is a comprehensive term that includes mental, physical, moral, emotional well being of an individual. - Non Statutory Benefits: These are also called as voluntary benefits include loans, for house building, education of children, leave travel concession, fair price shops, loans for purchasing personal conveyance and other facilities

-- Trend analysis: It suggests that HR should immediately take post implementation reactions of the employees regarding the introduction of new welfare scheme if accepted by employees' it should be continued or otherwise it should be discontinued. - Opinion Survey: It suggests that employees may be requested to express their views on the usefulness or futility of a particular welfare scheme.
-Views thus obtained will decide the future of the welfare scheme - Compensation: It is what employees receive in exchange for their contribution to the organization - Incentives: Motivations devices used to encourage special work effort such as bonus or commission - Wages: The amount paid by the employer for the services of hourly, daily, weekly, fortnightly employees. - Salaries: Remuneration paid to the clerical and management personal employed on a monthly or yearly basis - Earnings: Total amount of remuneration received by an employee during a given period. - Minimum Wage : Wage sufficient to sustain and preserve the efficiency of the worker and to provide him basic amenities - Wage Rate: It is the amount of remuneration for a unit of time exchanging in centers overtime pay etc - Wage Policy: Principles acting as guidelines for determining a wage structure - Wage Structure: Consist of various pay scales showing ranges of pay within each grade.
+It is a comprehensive term that includes mental, physical, moral, emotional well being of an individual. - Non Statutory Benefits: These are also called as voluntary benefits include loans, for house building, education of children, leave travel concession, fair price shops, loans for purchasing personal conveyance and other facilities - Trend analysis: It suggests that HR should immediately take post implementation reactions of the employees regarding the introduction of new welfare scheme if accepted by employees' it should be continued or otherwise it should be discontinued. - Opinion Survey: It suggests that employees may be requested to express their views on the usefulness or futility of a particular welfare scheme.
+Views thus obtained will decide the future of the welfare scheme - Compensation: It is what employees receive in exchange for their contribution to the organization - Incentives: Motivations devices used to encourage special work effort such as bonus or commission - Wages: The amount paid by the employer for the services of hourly, daily, weekly, fortnightly employees. - Salaries: Remuneration paid to the clerical and management personal employed on a monthly or yearly basis - Earnings: Total amount of remuneration received by an employee during a given period. - Minimum Wage: Wage sufficient to sustain and preserve the efficiency of the worker and to provide him basic amenities - Wage Rate: It is the amount of remuneration for a unit of time exchanging in centers overtime pay etc - Wage Policy: Principles acting as guidelines for determining a wage structure - Wage Structure: Consist of various pay scales showing ranges of pay within each grade.

-Q1 Mention the duties of Labour Welfare Officer?
+11.25 SHORT QUESTIONS & ANSWERS Q1 Mention the duties of Labour Welfare Officer?
 Q2.
 Define compensation?
 What is pay structure?
 How it is designed?
 Q3 Define and Differentiate between living wages and minimum wages?
-Q4. means doing well.
-It is a comprehensive term that includes mental, physical, moral, emotional well being of an individual.
+Q4means doing well.
+It is a comprehensive term that includes mental physical, moral, emotional well being of an individual.
 Q5.
-The amount of money and other items of value (e.g., benefits, bonuses, perks) given in exchange for work performed is called as .
-Q6 The sum total of the money and other valuable items given in exchange for work performed.
-Q7Motivations devices used to encourage special work effort such as bonus or commission is called as .
-Q8 is the amount paid by the employer for the services of hourly, daily, weekly, fortnightly employees
+The amount of money and other items of value (e.g., benefits, bonuses, perks) given in exchange for work performed is called as ill exchange for work performed is caned as